Migraine Life In Depth: 6 Things You Need to Know!

 The reasoning for all the pain is, in essence, pretty simple.
 I will describe why and how the pain feels like it does.
 I’m sure a lot of people who have migraines aren't really sure what’s going on inside your body at the time.
 The pain feels a lot different than what you may think is actually going on.

 4).
-What's Actually Going On
+What's Actually Going On During An Attack?

 As I mentioned earlier, I wouldn’t be surprised if most migraine sufferers didn’t actually know how the pain is being caused.
 I probably say that because for the longest time I thought my brain itself was experiencing the pain, but I was wrong.
 Knowing how the pain is caused is very valuable to know because that gets you another step closer to relieving or preventing symptoms.